KielLagmay/MoodleDataCleanser_5/README.md

 ## System Requirements
 - Windows 10 or later (with PowerShell), macOS 10.14 Mojave or later (with ZSH), or Ubuntu 20.04 or later (with BASH)
-- Anaconda with Python 3.8 or higher + Pyro5, pandas, import_ipynb, and netifaces (installed in your desired Python virtual environment).
+- Anaconda with Python 3.8 or higher + Pyro5, pandas, import_ipynb, netifaces, and dateutil (installed in your desired Python virtual environment).

 ## How to Use
 1) In your Python server code, import the following:<br>